oop-eng/oop-eng.github.io/draft.md

 	 * @return the element that was removed from the list */ public Student remove(int index) {
-		// Add your implementation here.
+		// TODO: Add your implementation here.
 		return null;
 	}